Sutto/barista/README.md

 * `Barista.on_compilation_error { |path, output| puts "Barista: Compilation of #{path} failed with:\n#{output}" }`
 * `Barista.on_compilation_complete { puts "Barista: Successfully compiled all files" }`

 These allow you to do things such as notify on compilation, automatically perform compression post compilation and a variety of other cool things.

+An excellent example of these hooks in use is [barista\_growl](http://github.com/TrevorBurnham/barista_growl), by Trevor Burnham - a gem perfect for development purposes that automatically shows growl messages on compilation.

 ## Configuration ##